tohidsmart/GoogleSearchCrawler/README.md

 #### How to run the project

-Either build it using .Net core CLI via the following steps
 1. Open the solution in visual studio 2017 or above
 2. Make sure the starting project is set to `GoogleSearch.Crawler`
 3. Run it by using IIS Express